j2store/userguide/ups_shipping_plugin.md

 Product A – Weight is 5 KG , Product B – Weight 7 Pounds.

 You have set the Pound as the weight unit in the plugin params.
-Then the Product A weight will be converted to pound, according to the values provided at the Weight Classes section (J2Store admin –> set up –> weight classes)
+Then the Product A weight will be converted to pound, according to the values provided at the Weight Classes section (J2Store admin –> set up –> weight classes).

 #### Show Weight Total
 Set this to yes to show the total weight of the products in the order to the customer during the checkout.
-The weight will appear next to the shipping method name
+The weight will appear next to the shipping method name.

 #### Length Unit
 The length unit.